Vasilew69/9admin/docs/development.md

-# txAdmin Development
+# nineadmin Development
-If you are interested in development of txAdmin, this short guide will help setup your environment.
+If you are interested in development of nineadmin, this short guide will help setup your environment.
 Before starting, please make sure you are familiar with the basics of NodeJS & ecosystem.
 > **Note:** This guide does not cover translations, [which are very easy to do!](./translation.md)